marconoe/hello-world/README.md

 # hello-world
-Born into the GitHub world! \n
+Born into the GitHub world!
 I am a git-newbie starting in data science please be kind cruel world!!!!